 Exhibits & Events

-Robinson Jeffers (class of 1905) is one of the most celebrated of Occidental College's alumni.
-In the fall of 2009, Occidental honored his life and works with a grant from the National Endowment for the Arts in The Big Read: Robinson Jeffers and the Ecologies of Poetry.
-You can become a fan of the Big Read Facebook Page to see photos of the program of events presented by Occidental and its partners from throughout the Northeast Los Angeles community.
+Robinson Jeffers (Class of 1905) is one of the most celebrated Occidental alumni.
+In the fall 2009, Occidental honored his life and works with a grant from the National Endowment for the Arts in The Big Read: Robinson Jeffers and the Ecologies of Poetry and in 2017 Oxy hosted the Robinson Jeffers Association annual meeting with scholarly talks on contemporary poetry, Jeffers, and Northeast Los Angeles.
 Occidental College's Special Collections boasts one of the largest collections of Jeffers works and memorabilia, some of which are on exhibit.
-Click here to see photos of this exhibit on Flickr.

-This collection preserves the personal professional library of Los Angeles Times columnist William M. "Bill" Henry (1890-1970), class of 1914.
-It includes manuscripts, letters, documents, press clippings, photographs, ephemera and memorabilia, documenting Olympic games from 1932 to the present, modern history, presidential campaigns, and development of aviation in Southern California amongst other subjects.
-Henry was part of the international Olympics committee, and author of the Official History of the Olympics; he was an L.A. civic leader, was instrumental in bringing the 1932 games to Los Angeles, travelled with Eisenhower in WWII, covered the air war in the Pacific and was also a national radio commentator.
+This collection preserves the personal and professional materials of Los Angeles Times columnist William M. "Bill" Henry (1890-1970), class of 1914.
+It includes manuscripts, letters, documents, press clippings, photographs, ephemera and memorabilia, documenting Olympic games from 1932 to the present modern history, presidential campaigns, and development of aviation in Southern California, amongst other subjects.
+Henry was part of the international Olympics committee, and author of the Official History of the Olympics: he as an L.A. civic leader, was instrumental in bring the 1932 games to Los Angeles, travelled with Eisenhower in WWII, covering the air war in the Pacific and was also a national radio commentor.

-Permanent exhibit of eight original prints by David Siqueiros.
+Permanent exhibit of eight original prints by Mexican artist David Siqueiros.

 Banned Books: Shakespeare Censored!